Germany brings home 3 women, 12 kids from camps in Syria

 “These are humanitarian cases, especially orphans and children with illnesses — cases in which the departure was urgently needed,” Maas said.

-“This good news just before Christmas makes us confident that we will be able to organize the return of further cases as well,” he said adding that the government would advocate the return of others in coming weeks and months.
+“This good news just before Christmas makes us confident that we will be able to organize the return of further cases as well,” he said.

-Maas said the return was organized in cooperation with Finland, which brought home six children and two women.

 Hundreds of Europeans — many of them young women — left the continent in the last couple of years to join the Islamic State and fight in Syria and Iraq.
 Several died, others were arrested and detained by Turkish, Kurdish or Iraqi authorities who have been eager to deport them and their children back to Europe.

-European governments, however, have been reluctant to take back the often radicalized Islamic State supporters and sentiment is running high across Europe against the returnees.
+European governments, however, have been reluctant to take back the often-radicalized Islamic State supporters.

+The women and children who just arrived in Germany were detained at the al-Hol and Roj camps in northeastern Syria, the German foreign ministry said.
+The camps are managed by the Kurdish-led administration in northeastern Syria but lack basic services and have been rife with diseases and lawlessness.

+Al-Hol holds over 60,000 Syrian, Iraqi and Western detainees, most either family members of Islamic State fighters or supporters of the group who had remained in the territories it held until the final battle in March last year.

 By KIRSTEN GRIESHABER